 This is the level of sugar or glucose in the blood when you have not eaten for at least 8 hours or after an overnight fast.
 Fasting blood sugar is 100-125 mg/dl in prediabetes.
 Less than that is normal, and over 125 mg/dl indicates diabetes.

 Insulin is a hormone produced by the pancreas.
 It helps cells in your body to properly take glucose from the bloodstream and use it properly.
-Insulin levels in your blood rise after a meal, when blood sugar rises, to help lower blood sugar back to normal levels.
+The levels of insulin in your blood rises after a meal, when blood sugar rises, to help lower blood sugar back to normal levels.

 Insulin resistance occurs when the body is resistant, or less sensitive, to the effects of insulin.
 Cells are less able to take up glucose from the bloodstream, which results in higher blood sugar and the possibility of prediabetes or type 2 diabetes.

 The A1C is an indicator of blood sugar control over the past 3 months.
 It is expressed in %.
 An A1C below 5.7% is normal, an A1C of 5.7 to 6.4% is considered prediabetes, and an A1C of 6.5% or over occurs in diabetes.

 Body mass index (BMI) is a quick way to assess weight while taking height into consideration.
 You can calculate your BMI by dividing your weight in kilograms by the square of your height in meters, or by using a calculator.
 A BMI of 18.5 to 24.9 kg/m2 is considered normal weight, overweight is 25 to 29.9 kg/m2, and 30 and over is obese.